unix1/nuk/doc/nuk_game_state.md

 </code></pre>
 <br />

-Set players who's turn it is next
+Set players whose turn it is next

 Sets a new list of players, replacing an existing list.